PROFILE

 one of the largest producers and consumers of

 agricultural products.
-Roughly half of China's
+Over 40% of China's labor

-labor force is engaged in agriculture, even
+force is engaged in agriculture, even though

-cultivation and agriculture contributes only 13%
+and agriculture contributes only 13% of China's

 because of intensive cultivation, China is among